Chairman, President and Chief Executive Officer

 Director, Member of the Audit Committee

-Michel Ringuet has served as Chief Executive Officer of Master Group Inc., the leader in the distribution of HVAC/R (heating, ventilation, air conditioning and refrigeration) equipment in Eastern Canada, since 2006.
+Michel Ringuet is the Chief Executive Officer of Master Group Inc., the leader in the distribution of HVAC/R (heating, ventilation, air conditioning and refrigeration) equipment in Eastern Canada, and a recipient of Deloitte’s best managed companies for 5 consecutive years.
+He has been serving in such capacity since 2006.
 Previously, he served as VP of Finance and Administration from 1990 to 2006.

 Mr. Ringuet holds a Bachelor’s Degree in Administration from Université Laval and an MBA from McGill University.
 He is also President of the Governor’s Council of Fondation Tel-Jeunes, a non-profit organization dedicated to supporting young people in Québec.